Guidelines for graduate supervisors in the CIMR, and the Departments of Haematology and Medical Genetics

 Students applying for PhD places in competitive schemes (e.g. CIMR / BRC / Infection, Immunity & Inflammation / Stem Cell 4 Yr PhD Programmes and Wellcome Trust Clinical / NIH 3 Year PhD Programmes etc) are routinely interviewed and so will not need to be re-interviewed under this policy.
 However, students who are self funding or who for example have obtained full/part funding from their government will still need to be interviewed.

-For any student applying to work with a PI in the CIMR, or Departments of Haematology and Medical Genetics, it is essential that they use course code MDMR22 for PhD or MDMRM2 for MPhil when submitting their online GRADSAF application.
+For any student applying to work with a PI in the CIMR, or Departments of Haematology and Medical Genetics, it is essential that they use course code MDMR22 for PhD or MDMRM2 for MPhil when submitting their online application via the Applicant Portal.
 Once a student has been accepted and a supervisor appointed, the student’s course code will be altered to a CIMR/specific department code.

-All new students should be given a copy of the ‘Guidelines for graduate students in the CIMR, and the Departments of Haematology and Medical Genetics’.
-Copies are available from Claudia Allmendinger, or can be downloaded here.
+All new students are given a copy of the ‘Guidelines for graduate students in the CIMR, and the Departments of Haematology and Medical Genetics’ at the beginning of their first term.
+The guidelines can be found on the "Information for current graduate students" page or downloaded as a PDF here.

 All graduate students are required to have a second supervisor.
 The second supervisor should be a member of academic staff from a collaborating or otherwise related group (outside of the research group, but usually within the University).
 The second supervisor should be selected during the admission process.